jonboulle/nstack-docs/quick_start/index.rst

 .. note:: To learn more about modules, sources, and sinks, read :ref:`Concepts<concepts>`

 Make sure you have :doc:`installed NStack </installation>` and let's get going.
-These instructions are for the Linux and Mac OSX versions of the NStack CLI, so adjust accordingly if you are on Windows.
+These instructions are for the Linux and macOS versions of the NStack CLI, so adjust accordingly if you are on Windows.

 .. toctree::